 Kaiārahi / Leader: Leaders often speak of how rewarding it is to volunteer with SCOUTS Aotearoa.
 Many parents choose to become a Leader of a Kea Club, Cub Pack, Scout Troop, or Venturer Unit, and experience SCOUTS for themselves - learning and challenging themselves as they progress through SCOUTS Aotearoa's Leader Training scheme.

-Committee Member: Behind the scenes of our Group is a committee of experienced and dedicated volunteers who act as a board.
-They help with the operational side of our Group, helping to ensure the delivery of our high-quality programmes for young people.
-We are always looking for more people who are willing to help out in our committee.
+Committee Member: Behind the scenes of our Group is a committee of experienced, dedicated volunteers who serve as a board.
+They support the operational side of our Group, helping ensure the delivery of our high-quality programmes for young people.
+We are always looking for more people willing to help out on our committee.
 Roles in the committee include:

 Chairperson